Who's Who? LLM-assisted Software Traceability with Architecture Entity Recognition: Experimental Evaluation

 \subsection{Threats to Validity}

 In this section, we address potential threats to validity, drawing upon the guidelines provided by \citet{runeson_guidelines_2008}.
 We also consider the work of \citet{threats_llms_2024}, which discusses threats specific to experiments involving \LLMs in the context of software engineering.
+Unless stated otherwise, the following threats apply to both \ExArch and \ArTEMiS, as well as to their combination with \TransArC.

 Regarding \textit{construct validity}, one potential threat is dataset bias.
 To mitigate this, we use the same datasets as those employed in state-of-the-art approaches for \TLR.
 By doing so, we ensure coverage of various domains and project sizes.
 Moreover, our study does not emphasize prompt engineering, meaning we do not extensively modify or compare different prompts.
 As a result, the selection of prompts potentially threatens the validity of our findings regarding our research questions.
 Another concern is the possible bias in metric selection.
 To address this, we employ commonly used metrics in \TLR research.
 Overall, we strive to minimize confounding factors that could hinder our ability to address our research questions effectively.